OliverLSanz/teensy-headless-mpe-synth/README.md

 This is a sound synthesizer for the [Teensy microcontroller](https://www.pjrc.com/teensy/).

 The goal of this project is to build a small and portable MPE synth as a companion for the [LinnStrument](https://www.rogerlinndesign.com/linnstrument) MIDI controller.
-This fulfils my need of being able to jump in a short practising session in the couch or in the park, without carrying my computer with me.
+This fulfils my need of being able to jump in a short practising session while comfortably reclining in the couch or breathing fresh air in the park, leaving my computer with at home.

 ## Prototype demo!
 This prototype is built with development convenience in mind.
 The components could easily fit in 1/3 the volume for maximum portability.